Who Can Sue for Wrongful Death After an Auto Accident?

 - Loss of companionship

-If you’ve lost a loved one in an auto accident due to the negligence of someone else, contact the Arkansas auto accident lawyers at Rainwater, Holt and Sexton for a free consultation.
+If you’ve lost a loved one in an auto accident due to the negligence of someone else, contact the Arkansas wrongful death lawyers at Rainwater, Holt, and Sexton for a free consultation.